ichbinlan99/binlan-wu-master-thesis/README.md

 <img src="out/gt.png" alt="An example of dynamic causal graph" width=400/>

 Implementation of the graph aggregation can be find in [\[graph_pert\]]([https://github.com/pvnieo/DPFM](https://github.com/ichbinlan99/binlan-wu-master-thesis/tree/graph_pert))
-One can learn and validate the above models with notebooks in the following section

-### Graph Perturbation

-### Graph Aggregation

 The results from the models are saved in:

     out/.

+One can learn and validate the above models with notebooks in the following section

 ## Notebooks